 - By page – Every URL will generate an impression.

 What is search results position?

 Calculating your position means navigating the various search results elements on the SERPs.
-There are the typical 10 blue links, article carousels, Knowledge Graph cards, and much more.
+There are the typical ten blue links, article carousels, Knowledge Graph cards, and much more.

 - Search results made up of many different elements (blue links, carousels, etc.)

-- Most search elements have a numeric value that describe their page position.
+- Most search elements have a numeric value that describes their page position.

 - Positions are calculated from top to bottom, left to right.

 This graph shows how a Search Results page may be laid out and how Position is calculated for each Search Element.